qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_manipulating_objects.rst

 inject-code
 ^^^^^^^^^^^

-    The inject-code node inserts the given code into the generated code for the given type or function, and it is a child of the :ref:`object-type`, :ref:`value-type`, :ref:`modify-function` and :ref:`add-function` nodes.
+    The ``inject-code`` node inserts the given code into the generated code for the given type or function, and it is a child of the :ref:`object-type`, :ref:`value-type`, :ref:`modify-function` and :ref:`add-function` nodes.
+    It may contain :ref:`insert-template` child nodes.

     .. code-block:: xml